 Get a room with a porthole.
 Or don’t.

 This is actually a pretty highly debated topic in Disney Cruise Line Facebook groups.
 Should you spend the extra for that porthole?
 Or even the verandah?
-This is an very personal preference and will really depend on how you vacation.
+This is a very personal preference and will really depend on how you vacation.
 We personally love going back to our stateroom to recharge, so for us, having that beautiful ocean view out of a porthole in the comfort of our room was really priceless.
 If you don’t plan to spend any time in your room, we would recommend saving the extra hundred dollars and getting an inside stateroom.
 However, if you plan on spending any time at all in your room, we recommend at least considering getting a porthole.
 We haven’t yet experienced a verandah, however we would apply the same thinking here.
 Figure out how you vacation or particularly, how you want to vacation on this trip, and choose what’s best for you.

 Sea Sickness is a real thing.

 Let me tell you a little story called “I don’t get sea sick”.
 Once upon a time, there were two sisters who thought they didn’t suffer from what some people call sea sickness.
 They happily enjoyed their Disney Cruise for three whole days feeling fantastic.
-On the fourth night, however, their cruise ship was cruising at 21 knots to get back to port on time the next day and suddenly they began to feel much less than fantastic and had to lie down.
+On the fourth night, however, their cruise ship was cruising at 21 knots to get back to Port Canaveral on time the next day and suddenly they began to feel much less than fantastic and had to lie down.
 They even missed a meal and ordered room service because they just couldn’t walk around the boat anymore feeling queasy.
 Luckily they had brought Sea Bands and were feeling better after a while.
 But it was a close call.

-See, we had an itinerary that was pretty tight and had to make it back to port at a certain time.
+We had an itinerary that was pretty tight and had to make it back to port at a certain time.
 So, we had to go full speed ahead on our last night and it left the ride pretty bumpy.
 We had brought Sea Bands as a “just in case” and were so glad we did.
 You can also bring Dramamine or any other motion sickness OTC if you prefer that route.
 Sea Bands are even great for kids, so grab some just in case.

 Watch the Cruise Ship Morning Show